codeforamerica/trailsyserver/README.md

 ### Heroku setup

-(more instructions to come on DB setup)
+(more instructions to come on DB user setup -- you need a user that can create databases and tables.
+After setup, you can remove those privileges if you prefer.)

 To set up an instance on Heroku, you need a instance of PostGIS available (we're currently using one installed an EC2 server)